 Whatever the size, structure, or industry sector of a company, workplace disputes are a common problem.
 They can range from internal conflicts with employees to external conflicts with suppliers, subcontractors, or customers.
 Dealing with these disputes can be stressful and costly.
-It’s always best to try to resolve them by talking to the other party and seeing if you can reach a mutual agreement.
-But if that doesn’t work, the next best step is mediation.
-We offer a low-cost mediation service where parties in a dispute can come together with trained mediators to negotiate a fair and workable solution for everyone.
+These relationships need to be preserved for commercial effectiveness, notwithstanding the issues that have developed.
+It is always best to try to resolve them by talking to the other party and seeing if you can reach a mutual agreement.
+But if that doesn’t work, an alternative that may be considered is mediation.
+The Citizens Advice Bureau offers a low-cost mediation service where parties in a dispute can come together with nationally accredited mediators to negotiate a mutual and equitable solution for everyone.

 Frequently Asked Questions